 What constitutes an “attractive” investment opportunity itself has changed.
 The rapid expansion in the supply and demand for bonds issued to support environmental and social projects is now a key determinant of investment selection, accompanying prospective economic returns.
 The arms-length exchange of capital between investor and borrower no longer suffices as investors increasingly retain a vested interest in how their capital is being deployed and hold the borrower to account.

-To that end, some of the best investment opportunities are likely to come from the increasing, diverse of array of corporate issuers leading the transition to social and economic sustainability.
+To that end, the some of the best investment opportunities are likely to come from the increasing, diverse of array of corporate issuers leading the transition to social and economic sustainability.
 It is these issuers which are consequently expected to be the next generation of corporate champions.

 My biggest learning was teamwork and comradeship.
 To succeed, you must have confidence in the professional judgement of those around you, and you must earn the trust and confidence of others.
 Be aligned and singularly focused on your mission to deliver on your clients’ investment objectives and wider needs.
 Think beyond the letter and always consider the spirit of the rule or regulation that you are governed by.
 It should never what “can you do” but what “should you do”.